allthingslinux/code-of-conduct/README.md

   * Warnings act as a permanent history for Members and their behavior.
 Warnings should be descriptive and provide context or reason.
 * **Timeouts**
   * Timeouts act as a temporary safeguard against in the moment disruption of the server and allow Members to “cool off” until they mitigate the current situation with a Moderator.
+*	**Jail**
+  * Jail is often used to hold a member temporarily, especially if a situation is ongoing.
+It’s used as a way to let members cool off, wait for a ticket to be made, and/or handle things without disrupting chat.
+Jails are also used if a member doesn’t answer their ticket after 48 hours.
+*	**Snippetban**
+  * Snippetbans are typically never used.
+It’s a punishment that can be temporary or permanent and prevents a member from creating or managing snippets.
+*	**Pollban**
+  * Pollbans are typically never used.
+It’s a punishment that can be temporary or permanent and prevents a member from creating polls.
 * **Kicks**
   * Kicks are typically not used within this server due to the way rule breaking is handled.
 * **Bans**
-  * Bans may either act as a temporary punishment for an allotted time frame based on the severity of the offense and the offender's history or as a permanent punishment if the Member breaks any of the server Hard Rules or has failed to show the ability to correct their behavior after a number of prior offenses.
+  * Bans may either act as a temporary punishment for an allotted time frame based on the severity of the offense and the offender's history or as a permanent punishment.
-#### Additional Actions

-Additionally, Moderators reserve the right to:

-* Delete any messages or posts with good reason.
-* Change nicknames that violate our SFW policy or Discord ToS.
-* Request for the change of any features found on a Member’s profile/server profile.
-* Use their own discretion, but must justify these decisions and seek approval from their peers

 #### 3.5.b - Administrator Privileges
 Administrators outline and uphold our standards.